As winter rolls in, the chill and dry air can really take a toll on…

 Discover how the team at ExcelENT of Alabama can help manage swallowing problems, such as LPR.

-Don’t put off making an appointment with ExcelENT’s Speech-Language Pathologist Amy Pittman if you are experiencing swallowing problems.
-Together with Dr. Christopher Davis, Amy can diagnose your issue and develop a treatment plan in no time.
+Don’t put off making an appointment with ExcelENT’s Speech-Language Pathologist Janice Sullivan if you are experiencing swallowing problems.
+In severe cases of dysphagia, a feeding tube may be necessary to provide essential nutrients without the need for swallowing.
+Together with Dr. Christopher Davis, Janice can diagnose your issue and develop a treatment plan in no time.
 Schedule an appointment online, or call to discuss coming in at a time that’s best for you: 205-988-6858.